A Guide to IR35

 Where do I add my IR35 answers in Worksome?

-If you are a freelancer operating through a Ltd company, you will need to complete some IR35 questions in your Worksome account, which will be used as part of any IR35 determinations on your contracts.
+If you are a worker operating through a Ltd company, you will need to complete some IR35 questions in your Worksome account, which will be used as part of any IR35 determinations on your contracts.
 Follow our guide here, to add your settings.

 Inside Determinations & Payments